zargony/udelta-hacks/Firmware/README.md

-# Reprap µDelta hacks
+# RepRap µDelta Firmware

-## Microcontroller

-The Teensylu board utilizes an [AT90USB1286] microcontroller.
+The µDelta utilizes a Teensylu board with an [AT90USB1286] microcontroller.
 By opening the ALE/HWB jumper while resetting, the board starts the CDC bootloader which can be used to update the firmware over USB.
 There's also a 6-pin header SPI interface which can be used to update the microcontroller (firmware, bootloader, fuses) by connecting an AVR programmer.

-### Fuses
+## Fuses

 AVR microcontrollers have three fuse bytes: Low fuse (lfuse), high fuse (hfuse) and extended fuse (efuse).
 Fuses can only be set with a hardware programmer (like the JTAGICE3).
 Fuse bytes can be calculated using the [Engbedded Fuse Calculator][fusecalc]. **Setting wrong fuse bytes can permanently brick the device!**